Audition Requirements By Program

 The candidate must demonstrate skills of a standard equivalent to successful completion of the third year of an undergraduate performance degree.

-• Classical Performance: Strings (violin, viola, cello, double bass, guitar, harp)
+Strings: violin, viola, cello, double bass, classical guitar, harp

 The candidate must demonstrate skills of a standard equivalent to successful completion of the third year of an undergraduate performance degree.